India vs South Africa, 3rd ODI

 Pakistan T20I XI:

-Nasir Jamshed, Ahmed Shehzad, Mohammad Hafeez (captain), Kamran Akmal (wk), Umar Akmal, Shoaib Malik, Shahid Afridi, Sohail Tanvir, Umar Gul, Saeed Ajmal, Mohammad Irfan.
+Nasir Jamshed, Ahmed Shehzad, Mohammad Hafeez (Captain), Kamran Akmal (Wicket Keeper), Umar Akmal, Shoaib Malik, Shahid Afridi, Sohail Tanvir, Umar Gul, Saeed Ajmal, Mohammad Irfan.

 2nd T20I, India vs Pakistan at Motera, Ahmedabad: India 192/5 (Yuvraj Singh 72, Umar Gul 4-37) beat Pakistan 181/7 (Mohammad Hafeez 55) by 11 runs